Planned Giving Opportunities

-Charitable giving reduces the tax impact on your estate and allows you to invest in organizations that extend your values in perpetuity.
+Charitable giving reduces the tax impact on your estate and allows you to invest in organizations that extend your values for future generations.

 You may make planned gifts in a number of ways.
 As always, your lawyer and other tax consultants or financial advisers should assist you in determining which avenue of giving is best for you and your family.
-We work in consultation with Mennonite Foundation, based in Goshen, Ind., and Mennonite Foundation of Canada, which serve as an important resources to us and also can serve you well.
+We work in consultation with Everence, based in the US, and Abundance Canada, which serve as important resources to us and also can serve you well.

 Specific tools of planned giving vary by country and by state.
 AMBS encourages you to consult a financial adviser for details.

 Taking the time to create an estate plan is the best way to ensure that your personal and financial goals are achieved for the benefit of your family and those charitable institutions important to you.
 The complexity and changing nature of tax laws require the assistance and expert counsel of a lawyer and perhaps other tax advisers.